gresockj/bbende.github.com/_posts/2016-04-25-building-a-plugin-for-apache-ranger.md

       <value>http://localhost:6083/solr/ranger_audits</value>
     </property>

 Information on setting up Solr for Ranger can be found in [security-admin/contrib/solr_for_audit_setup](https://github.com/apache/incubator-ranger/tree/master/security-admin/contrib/solr_for_audit_setup).
+For an easy way to run Ranger and Solr locally, this [Vagrant project](https://github.com/bbende/apache-ranger-vagrant) can be used.